salmantitas/burning-skies/README.md

 HUD
 -
 - The HUD only shows up during Play, Pause or Transition Menus.
 It shows the player’s health, level and score.

+Technical Stuff
+-

+Physics
+-
+- The player’s movements are affected by accelaration and friction.

 Game Camera
 -